liflab/beepbeep-3-book/pre-markdown/advanced/README.md

 $ java -jar read-stdin.jar
 ```

-Nothing happens; however, if you type a few characters and press `Enter`, you should see the program reprint exactly what you typed (followed by a comma, as the `Print`} processor is instructed to insert one between each event).
+Nothing happens; however, if you type a few characters and press `Enter`, you should see the program reprint exactly what you typed (followed by a comma, as the `Print` processor is instructed to insert one between each event).

 Let's try something slightly more interesting.
 If you are at a Unix-like command prompt, you can create a [named pipe](https://en.wikipedia.org/wiki/Named_pipe).
-Let us create one with the name `mypipe`:
+Let us create one with the <!--\index{named pipe} name-->name<!--/i--> `mypipe`:

 ```
 $ mkfifo mypipe